An Introduction to Metrc: Part One

 This means prioritizing your Metrc compliance is a must.
 Cultivera makes this compliance easy, tracking your plant tag UIDs throughout the seed to sale cycle.

-illustration of person scanning rfid tags, from metrc.com
+illustration of person scanning rfid tags, from metrc.com for introduction to metrc

 source: metrc.com